Find Grad Schools

 88 Yearly Graduations

 Lindenwood University comes in at #6 on our list of the most popular colleges offering master's degrees in english language & literature.
 Roughly 7,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $19,900 per year, while in-state graduate students, on average, pay $8,550 per year.
+The average in-state tuition for full-time undergraduates is $19,100 per year, while in-state graduate students, on average, pay $8,475 per year.
 During the most recent year for which we have data, 88 people received their master's degree in english language & literature from Lindenwood University.
-Around 23% of these students were from an underrepresented racial-ethnic group, and 80% were women.
-Data shows that Lindenwood University graduates that hold this degree go on to make a median salary of $43,520.
+Around 15% of these students were from an underrepresented racial-ethnic group, and 72% were women.

 #6